A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Abstract

 \section{Abstract}

 In this paper, we introduce a necessary condition for the existence of characteristic zero liftings of certain smooth, proper varieties in positive characteristic, using étale homotopy theory and Wall's finiteness obstruction.
 For a variety with finite étale fundamental group $\pi$, we define a notion of mod-$l$ finite dominatedness based on the $\FF_l$-chain complex of the universal cover of its $l$-profinite étale homotopy type.
-We prove that such a variety can be lifted to characteristic zero only if this complex is quasi-isomorphic to a bounded complex of finitely generated projective $\FF_l [\pi]$-modules.
-This extends classical finiteness results in topology to the $l$-adic and algebro-geometric setting.
+We prove that such a variety $X$ can be lifted to characteristic zero only if the above chain complex of $X$ is quasi-isomorphic to a bounded complex of finitely generated projective $\FF_l [\pi]$-modules.
+To prove this result, we extend Wall's discussions of finiteness obstructions to $l$-profinite complete spaces with finite fundamental group.